About

 Featured Work

-"Francis Bacon's Hidden Hand in Shakespeare's 'The Merchant of Venice': A Study of Law, Rhetoric, and Authorship" (NY: Algora Publishing).
+"Francis Bacon's Hidden Hand in Shakespeare's 'The Merchant of Venice': A Study of Law, Rhetoric, and Authorship" (New York, Algora Publishing)

 Bellario is the old Italian jurist who supplies Portia with notes and garments for her court appearance before the Duke, on behalf of Antonio in the court case, "Shylock versus Antonio."
-No notice is usually taken of him.
-He never appears on stage.
-He is the guiding spirit of the play.
-What does that spirit represent?
+Little notice is usually taken of him.
+He never appears on stage; yet, he is the guiding spirit of the play.
+What does he stand for?

 Writing this book was like a treasure hunt where one clue led to another, taking me deeper and deeper into the writings and life of Francis Bacon, connections between law and literature, and even back to the legal renaissance of the twelfth century which began in Bologna with Irnerius who taught the Justinian Code, much of which had just been rediscovered after being lost for four centuries.
 The book explores the prudence of looking both backward and forward, Janus-style, in law and life.